Some additional information in one line

 Here is a tip it is wise to figure out if you will handle your finance in-house or by outsourcing to an accounting or bookkeeping firm.
 You must know the importance of getting into the routine of controlling the business's cash flow from the start.
 As the start-up's focus is to grow the business exponentially, the company may be too focused on just developing the product or service itself, not correctly managing the cash flow.
 Remember, cash flow is key to success.

 When starting a small business, a standard tip and practice are finding a developed start-up that offers tools to support your business.
-For example, Plooto is a cloud-based account payable and accounts receivable solution that helps small and medium-sized businesses (SMBs) to focus on growth by automating payments, receivables, and reconciling using Plooto.
+For example, Plooto is a cloud-based account payable and accounts receivable solution that helps small and medium-sized businesses (SMBs) to focus on growth by automating payments, automating receivables, and reconciling using Plooto.

 4. Register Your Business